AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 3 of 6).md

 ```
 <br/><br/>

 Congratulations!
 You have completed Part 3 of this workshop.
 We have learned how to initialize the Azure OpenAI client to use the Azure OpenAI API with Python, and have implemented zero-shot, one-shot, and few-shot learning techniques, including advanced prompting, to optimize our model output.
-We will continue with Part 4 of the workshop.
+We will continue with [Part 4][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-4] of the workshop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>